Kava-Labs/kava-bridge/x/bridge/spec/01_concepts.md

    event with the Ethereum ERC20 address, Ethereum sender address, receiver Kava address, amount, and sequence.
-2. After a reasonable number of confirmations, the relayer will sign and submit a `MsgERC20FromEthereum` message to the Kava chain.
+2. After a reasonable number of confirmations, the relayer will sign and submit a `MsgBridgeEthereumToKava` message to the Kava chain.
 3. The bridge module will verify the message for the following conditions.
 If any of these are false, the transaction will be rejected.
    * The signer address of the message matches the one set in params.